globelabs/gl-docs/README.md

 2. The page will ask to key-in the subscriber’s mobile number and subscriber clicks the Grant button.

-3. The page will be redirected, and an SMS with confirmation code will be sent to the subscriber.
+3. The page will be redirected, and an SMS with confirmation pin will be sent to the subscriber.

-4. The subscriber needs to key-in on the page the received confirmation code and click the button Confirm to authorize the subscriber.
+4. The subscriber needs to key-in on the page the received confirmation pin and click the button Confirm to authorize the subscriber.

 5. The page will then be redirected to the redirect uri of the application, and a **Code** parameter will be passed to it.